Synthetixio/SIPs/SIPS/sip-ethercollateral-v0.3.md

 ##### `CreateLoan() payable` function

-- Require sETH to mint does not exceed cap
+- Require sUSD to mint does not exceed issueLimit
 - Require openLoanClosing to be false
-- Issue sUSD to c-ratio (200%)
+- Issue sUSD to c-ratio (150%)
 - Store Loan: account address, creation timestamp, sUSD amount issued

 ```